CaseyHaralson/pinkyring-server-template/README.md

 After docker has everything running, you should have access to the following services:

 - Graphql Server: http://localhost:4000/graphql
+  - queries and mutations
-  - create a new blog post here to trigger events
+  - note: create a new blog post here to trigger events
 - Rest Server:
   - Hello world: http://localhost:3000/
   - Get authors: http://localhost:3000/authors